 The best book we have found about the UFO incident is Jenny Randles’ UFO Crash Landing?
 Friend or Foe?
 The True Story of the Rendlesham Forest Close Encounter…

 A recognised UFO/Paranormal investigator, she has researched the incident for years and the book explores many different angles and opinions.
 It certainly seems as if something really significant happened in these woods.
 Trained and highly trusted military men – with their fingers ready to hit the nuclear button – wouldn’t be called into action for anything less.

 But, aside from the UFO mystery, there’s something else about this place that keeps drawing us back…

 This is our Rendlesham…

-Our Rendlesham is the same forest, the same East Suffolk beauty, the same alien landing site – or not.
+Our Rendlesham is the same forest, the same East Suffolk tranquillity, the same alien landing site – or not!